-Erlewine, Michael Yoshitaka, Joey Lim, and Kenyon Branan, to appear.
+Erlewine, Michael Yoshitaka, Joey Lim, and Kenyon Branan, 2022.

 “Revisiting the form of negation in Pangasinan.”